Rutuja-Kelkar/mocha.tests/README.md

 # mocha javaScript tests
-This repository contains mocha tests for multiple basic javaScript programs which can be found in folder structures
+This repository contains mocha tests for multiple basic javaScript programs which can be found under folder structures in main branch.